Kazade/kazmath/README.md

  - More bindings (e.g. Python)

 All contributions are welcome.
 Just send me a pull request on GitHub and I'll review and probably merge!

+# Donations

+If you like what I do, I'm happy to receive donations in DOGE to this address: D6uwEfChxWmWjFGs4jT8VRtabYaza5oAGx :)

+Thank you!